Fitness Instructor Confidence: 10 Tips To Skyrocket It

 As there is no rush, do not pressure yourself to pick up and understand everything you hear within weeks of starting.
 Take your time and enjoy the process, I promise you it will sink in and you will be amazed how much you are learning without even realizing it.

-6. Practise with friends and family
+6. Practise on friends and family

 Finishing your exams and gaining your qualifications is one thing, but actually, training can be quite daunting.